 FutureLearn (9th to 12th)

-FutureLearn offers several online classes related to life skills; including, job search skills, money management, and study skills.
+FutureLearn offers several online classes related to life skills, including job search skills, money management, and study skills.
 Length and format vary from course to course.
-Availability of courses periodically changes.
+The availability of courses periodically changes.
 Most of the courses are free to join, be there is an option to upgrade to access additional benefits, like the ability to qualify for a certificate.